mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 ### NAND
-Therom: Any boolean function can be represented using an expression containing AND/OR/NOT:
+Theorem: Any boolean function can be represented using an expression containing AND/OR/NOT:
 - OR can be represented with AND/OR via De Morgan Law:
 $$
 \text{x OR y = NOT((NOT x) AND (NOT y))}
 $$
-- Updated Therom: Any boolean function can be represented using an expression containing AND/NOT:
+- Updated Theorem: Any boolean function can be represented using an expression containing AND/NOT:
 $$
 \text{x NAND y = NOT(x AND y)}
 $$
-- Updated Therom: Any boolean function can be represented using an expression containing NAND.
+- Updated Theorem: Any boolean function can be represented using an expression containing NAND.
 - Proof:
 $$
 \text{(NOT x) = (x NAND y)} \\